McLean Bible Church: History

 According to a church census released in 2018, MBC claimed a weekly attendance of 10,510 people and 5 campuses in different cities.
 In November 2018, CBS News listed MBC as the 24th largest megachurch in the United States with about 16,500 weekly visitors.
-Under the leadership of Platt, MBC has broadcast several Radical simulcasts (a Platt resource ministry).
+Under the leadership of Platt, MBC has created a podcast series.

 On June 2, 2019, MBC made national headlines when then-President Donald Trump made an unannounced visit; after playing golf, Trump appeared at the Tyson's Corner campus, coming on stage after communion, at which time, Platt prayed for him.

 In 2020, during the global pandemic, MBC moved its services online, and met physical needs for people in the greater Washington, DC area, offering free food and toiletries (where meals provided totaled 5.6 million).

 There have been several lawsuits since 2021 concerning the leadership of MBC, and regarding its relationship with the Southern Baptist Convention, a matter that had been reported on since 2017.
+A two-part documentary about Platt was released in 2024.
+The documentary noted that church members had a series of concerns including, how race and Critical Race Theory were handled, how finances were handled and lack of transparency in relationships with other denominations, especially SBC.

 Average weekly attendance for 2021 was 8,858, according to MBC's March 2022 Congregational Meeting Report.

 As reported in the fall of 2023, a shared leadership structure for MBC was introduced featuring two lead pastors, David Platt and Mike Kelsey, the latter being the primary leader of the pastor team, with Platt focusing on "Gospel mobilization".

+In late 2025 David Platt is lead pastor at McLean.